-For information about installing supported third-party devices inside the system unit, refer to the documentation for the device.
-All the necessary bracketry for supported devices is supplied with your system.
+For information about mounting supported devices inside the system unit, refer to the appropriate section in this chapter.
+All the necessary bracketry is supplied with your system.

 To connect external third-party SCSI devices to the system, the mass storage bus must be extended.
 For information about extending the SCSI mass storage bus, refer to the section "SCSI Buses " later in this chapter.